The Best Salmon Fishing Rivers in New Zealand

 26: Oreti River: A few salmon are caught each year in the middle reaches.
 Again the run is inconsistent and unreliable.

-27: Waiau River: The Waiau had a large run of several hundred salmon about 12 years ago.
-A few salmon a caught in the middle reaches each year.
+27: Waiau River – Southland: The Waiau had a large run of several hundred salmon about 12 years ago.
+A few salmon are caught in the middle reaches each year.
 The numbers are very small and not really worth the effort.

-I doubt there is anyone who has caught a salmon in all 26 of these fishing waters.
-It is possible but would be difficult.
+I doubt there is anyone who has caught a salmon in all 27 of these fishing waters.
+It is possible but would require much effort.
 Now there is a challenge for you.
 Here is a story about a bloke catching four salmon from four Canterbury rivers during one season.
-Please note that this page is a “work in progress,” we will be adding to regularly.
+Please note that this page is a “work in progress,” we will be adding to it regularly.
 The best salmon fishing rivers New Zealand map.

 The best salmon fishing rivers New Zealand map.
 On mobile devices click the map and drag to expand.